 At Mirplus, we manufacture cabinets using all three core materials—PVC (Polyvinyl Chloride), MDF (Medium Density Fiberboard), and Solid Plywood.
 Here is our factory-level analysis to help you specify the right material for your target market.

 Medium-density fiberboard (MDF) is an engineered wood product primarily made from wood fibers, wax, and resin through a process of compression and heat treatment.
-MDF often gets a bad reputation for water damage, but in the right context, it is unbeatable for aesthetics.
+It has long been criticized for its susceptibility to moisture damage, and to be honest, some of that criticism is well-founded.
+But if you dismiss it entirely because of this, you’ll miss out on its greatest advantage.

 Plywood bathroom cabinets stand out for their remarkable strength and versatility, making them an excellent choice for those seeking both functionality and aesthetic appeal.